“Open Doors Day” Events

 Watch now to learn about our Neighborhood-Centered, Quality Schools

 More about the DPS Advantage

-The Early Childhood Programs are comprised of three prekindergarten programs: the Great Start Readiness Program (GSRP), Project Head Start and Title I. Students selected for the Great Start Readiness Program must have at least two (2) risk factors or meet the income guidelines.
-The selection process for Project Head Start is income based, and the Title I students are selected based on the needs of the school community.
+The Early Childhood Programs are comprised of two prekindergarten programs: the Great Start Readiness Program (GSRP) and Title I. Students selected for the Great Start Readiness Program must have at least two (2) risk factors or meet the income guidelines.
+Title I students are selected based on the needs of the school community.

 Among the first initiatives to be implemented from the district’s 2013-17 strategic plan, “Neighborhood-Centered, Quality Schools,” Detroit Public Schools has vastly increased preschool offerings for eligible students, expanded art and music offerings in all schools and created new parenting programs to increase parent engagement.

 The DPS Universal Pre-K Program added nearly two dozen new early learning classrooms to 14 sites geographically spread across the city, including 12 classrooms in five new DPS Early Learning Neighborhood Centers.

 Detroit Public Schools requires an examination to apply to programs at Cass Technical High School, Renaissance High School and Martin Luther King Jr. Senior High School.